PDXpert PLM Software

 - This is the complete name for the identifier sequence.

-- This describes the identifier sequence and how it should be used.
+- This gives the identifier sequence and how it should be used.

 - These are an unchanging set of characters that are copied to the beginning of every Next assignment value.

-- The currently-displayed Next assignment value is assigned to a new item's number attribute, and the sequence value is incremented after the assignment.
+- The Next assignment value is given to a new item's number attribute, and the value is then incremented.
 You specify both the sequence's format and the actual next-assigned value.
 The format is determined by the location and type of character (letter, number or symbol) that you enter.
-If you enter a numeric digit at a specific location, then all subsequent values will only use a numeric digit at that location.
+If you enter a numeric digit at a specified location, then all subsequent values will only use a numeric digit at that location.
 Likewise, a letter at a particular location ensures that only letters are used when the identifier is incremented.
 Non-alphanumeric characters (e.g., "/" or "-") are skipped when the value is incremented.

 - Example: If you've specified "123AZ-99" as the Next assignment value, then the value would be incremented to "123BA-00".